skippyr/river-dreams/README.md

 if its value is `true`, it will use fallback text, otherwise, it will not.

-## What about speed?

-River Dreams is fast enough to be usable, but its performance is not ideal.
-I will keep trying to find a solution to its speed.

-You can always test its speed by using a benchmark like [`zsh-bench`](https://github.com/romkatv/zsh-bench) and can obtain a trace of its functions by using `set -x`.

 ## Installation/Uninstallation

 Before installing the theme, you need to ensure that you have its required